Sonia-corporation/stale/CONTRIBUTING.md

 ### Error handling

 - Any error will be caught globally, logged as error and will force the action to stop and fail

+## Code style

+### $$ suffix

+If you came across some methods or properties suffixed by $$, it's to highlight the fact that the code is public, but is an internal code.
+It's a way to facilitate the tests with a lot of public code instead of private and in the meantime still say: don't touch that!